jasp402/js-packtools/docs/en/api/v1/csvToJson.md

 ?> This read a document CSV and convert in a Object Javascript (JSON).

-!> This read a document CSV and convert in a Object Javascript (JSON).

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **_csv** | `string` | `` | __ |